mostafaism1/qeema-interview-task/README.md

 - Notes
   - I designed the layouts as proposed, but did not actually style the application due to my lack of css skills.
   - I did not manage to create any frontend components for the Monthly Milestone Tracker, but I did do the backend portion and frontend data models.
-    - The reason is the same as above, finding charting libraries that can produce similar visuals as the proposed designs is difficult.
+    - This is for the same as above, finding charting libraries that can produce similar visuals as the proposed designs is difficult.